HTML Text Formatting Guide

 Key Features

-• Positioning - Renders text half a character below the normal line.
+• Positioning - Renders text below the text baseline, roughly half a character lower.

 html